Skip to contents

 The code below was used in R (v.4.3.3) to plot the cluster-wise values from the RFT and TFCE corrected analyses and validate them with additional mixed linear models.

-We produce a figure displaying the thickness of the positive and negative hippocampal clusters in relation to the group and session variables, in RFT and TFCE models, demonstrating a steeper curve toward group 2:
+We produce a figure displaying the thickness of the hippocampal clusters in relation to the group and session variables, in RFT and TFCE models, demonstrating a steeper curve toward group 2:

 #We divide the cluster values by their sum to get the average thickness per vertex